-If you are looking to create an area that has a little extra sound proofing, you should try to install an acoustic barrier.
+If you are looking to create an area that has a little extra soundproofing, you should try to install an acoustic barrier.
 The acoustic barrier is designed to reduce the sound traveling from one room to the other.
-It is not hard to install and, in fact, this project can be completely finished during a weekend.
+It is not hard to install.
+The project can be completely finished in one weekend.

 Step 1 - Determine Barrier Placement

 Pick your location for the barrier.
 If you are a psychiatrist that sees patients in the home, then you may want to tackle your office space and entrance.

 Pull out your measuring tape or electronic tape measure and take measurements of the area where you will be installing an acoustic barrier.
 You will want to note your measurements on a piece of paper.

 Step 3 - Create and Fill the Panel